Outerstring graphs are $\chi$-bounded: Introduction

-McGuinness \cite{McG96} proved that intersection graphs of L-shapes (shapes consisting of a horizontal and a vertical segment joined to form the letter `L') intersecting a common horizontal line are $\chi$-bounded.
-Later \cite{McG00}, he proved that triangle-free intersection graphs of simple grounded families of compact arc-connected sets have bounded chromatic number.
-Suk \cite{Suk} proved that intersection graphs of simple families of $x$-monotone curves grounded on a vertical line are $\chi$-bounded.
-Laso\'n et al.\ \cite{LMPW} generalized both these results, showing that intesection graphs of simple grounded families of compact arc-connected sets are $\chi$-bounded.
-Here \emph{grounded} means that the sets are contained in a halfplane and the intersection of any set with the boundary of the halfplane is a non-empty segment, and \emph{simple} means that the intersection of any tuple of sets is arc-connected (possibly empty).
-Our present result generalizes all the ones in this paragraph, removing the restriction on the number of intersection points of pairs of curves.
+Colorings of outerstring graphs in various restricted settings were first considered by McGuinness \cite{McG96,McG00}.
+In \cite{McG96}, he proved that intersection graphs of L-shapes\footnote{An \emph{L-shape} consists of a horizontal and a vertical segment joined to form the letter~L.} intersecting a common horizontal line satisfy $\chi=\smash[t]{2^{O(4^\omega)}}$.
+In \cite{McG00}, he proved that triangle-free intersection graphs of simple\footnote{A family of compact arc-connected sets is \emph{simple} if the intersection of any subset of them is arc-connected.} grounded\footnote{A family of compact arc-connected sets is \emph{grounded} if the sets are contained in a half-plane and the intersection of each of them with the boundary of the half-plane is a non-empty segment.} families of compact arc-connected sets have bounded chromatic number.
+Suk \cite{Suk14} considered simple\footnote{A family of curves is \emph{simple} if any two of them intersect in at most one point.} families of $x$-monotone\footnote{A curve is \emph{$x$-monotone} if it meets every vertical line in at most one point.} curves grounded in a half-plane bounded by a vertical line; he proved that intersection graphs of such families satisfy $\chi=\smash[t]{2^{O(5^\omega)}}$.
+Lasoń, Micek, Pawlik, and Walczak \cite{LMPW14} generalized both of these results, showing that intersection graphs of simple grounded families of compact arc-connected sets satisfy $\chi=\smash[t]{2^{O(2^\omega)}}$.
+Our present result can be considered as a generalization of all the $\chi$-boundedness results mentioned in this paragraph to grounded families of curves with no restriction on the number of pairwise intersections.

+Krawczyk and Walczak \cite{KW17} considered colorings of interval filament graphs (intersection graphs of continuous non-negative functions defined on closed intervals attaining zero values at their endpoints), which form a subclass of the class of outerstring graphs.
+In particular, they constructed interval filament graphs with $\chi=\binom{\omega+1}{2}$.
+This seems to be the best lower bound construction known to date for outerstring graphs.
+Double outerstring graphs are perfect (satisfy $\chi=\omega$), which follows from their aforementioned characterization as incomparability graphs of partially ordered sets and from Dilworth's theorem \cite{Dil50}.